 Don’t Slow Play Good Hands

 Slow playing is when you attempt to disguise a very strong hand by betting passively or simply checking.
 The idea is that your opponent will bet more, thinking your hand is weak.
-However, that doesn’t usually work well in most low stakes games.
+There are some cases in which it pays to know when to slow-play a strong hand.
+However, that doesn’t usually work well in most low-stakes games.

 Moving to Higher Stakes

 Once you master the micro stakes games and consistently outplay your opponents, you’ll want to move to a higher level.
-Although you’ll now be playing against tougher opponents, you’ll win more money than at the low stakes if you can beat them.
+Although you’ll now be playing against tougher opponents, you’ll win more money than at the low stakes if you use a proper bankroll management strategy.

-When playing at an online casino or poker room, it’s easy to progress.
+When playing at a poker room, it’s easy to progress.
 All the best online poker sites provide a clear breakdown of the different stakes, and most tables are full of players.

 When moving from micro to small stakes, ABC poker will still go a long way, although the players are more active.
-However, if you want to successfully move to mid-stakes and above, you’ll need to master more complex poker concepts.
+However, if you want to successfully move to mid-stakes and above, you’ll need to master more complex poker concepts, so consider some advanced poker tips for moving up limits before doing so.

 It’s High Time You Try Low Stakes Poker

-So, you’re now up to speed with playing poker for low stakes.
+So, you’re now up to speed with the benefits of playing low-stakes poker and how to do it.
 Well, at least in theory.
 Once you put real money on the line and start making decisions under pressure, you’ll likely make mistakes.
 However, that’s all part of the learning process.
 Don’t be discouraged.

 Read up on poker theory and try to incorporate it into your game.
 That said, there’s no substitute for good old-fashioned experience at the table.
-Register at BetMGM, where you’ll find plenty of small stakes games to practice.
+Register at BetMGM to play poker with real money, where you’ll find plenty of small stakes games to practice.
+And use the online poker welcome bonus to start maximizing your bankroll the right way.